Big W (United Kingdom): Creation of Big W

 In 1980, The F.W.
 Woolworth Company purchased the Southampton-based DIY chain B&Q, which at its peak had 26 stores.
-In 1982, Woolworth's operations in the United Kingdom underwent a management buyout from their former parent company, initially as Paternoster Stores, before becoming Woolworth Holdings PLC.
+In 1983, Woolworth's operations in the United Kingdom underwent a management buyout from their former parent company, initially as Paternoster Stores, before becoming Woolworth Holdings PLC.
 Under the new owners, the company went on to purchase electrical retailer Comet in 1984 and beauty retailer Superdrug in 1987.
-With the large amount of brands outside the now-named Woolworths brand, the company renamed itself to Kingfisher Group PLC in 1989.
+With the large number of brands outside the general merchandise market, the company renamed itself to Kingfisher Group PLC in 1989.

-As Kingfisher continued to expand, the company gained a hefty £100 million profit in 1997, and began the process of refurbishing Woolworths stores under three different subcategories - "City" stores, "Heartland" stores, and "Local" stores, which had proven to be very successful.
-With the profit, Kingfisher began plans to take over the supermarket chain Asda with one of the plans if the purchase came into fruition was to create an out-of-town megastore chain that would bring the best of Kingfisher and Asda in one building, however at the last minute - Walmart instead took over the chain.
+As Kingfisher continued to expand, the company achieved a £100 million profit in 1997 and utilized most of the funds to refurbish existing Woolworths stores under three different subcategories: "City" stores, "Heartland" stores, and "Local" stores, which had proven to be very successful.
+The rest of the profit was used as part of a planned merger with supermarket chain Asda, which if the merger went through the two businesses would be to create an out-of-town megastore chain that would bring the best of Kingfisher and Asda in one roof.
+However, at the last minute, Walmart took over Asda.

-However, despite the failed merger, the CEO of Kingfisher Group, Sir Geoffrey Mulcahy decided to go on his own, and publicly revealed the Big W brand in 1998, which brought the best of Kingfisher's retail chains under one roof.
-In the same year, the Canadian-born Bob Hetherington was chosen to run the chain.
-Bob had experience with the American F.W.
-Woolworth Company as he had previously run the American Woolco chain before all the stores were closed in 1982.
-Hetherington wanted the Big W stores to be fun places to shop in and to offer entertainment during the weekend.
+After the failed merger, the CEO of Kingfisher Group, Sir Geoffrey Mulcahy, decided to go on his own in the out-of-town retail market and publicly revealed the large-format Big W chain in June 1998.
+Following the announcement, Headhunters at Kingfisher appointed Canadian-born Bob Hetherington to run the chain.
+Hetherington, who had prior experience as the chairman of the US version of Woolco, stated that the chain would be a "fun place to shop" and introduced the concept of "Retailment".
+The idea of "Retailment" was used to differentiate Big W from other retailers by providing in-store events that centred on a way where colleagues and families would have fun together, with an explicit focus on families.
+Events that would occur in stores included charity fundraisers, fancy dress parties, celebrity visits, music artist signings, and character greetings.

-A location in Edinburgh, Scotland was chosen to be the first Big W location.
-Construction started in September 1998, with the large 100,000 sqft store opened in June 1999, proving to be a massive success for the Kingfisher Group as it attracted 30,000 shoppers in its first three days.
-The shop contained a Burger King fast food outlet and a Peacocks clothing concession in addition to the main range.

-Prior to this opening, Kingfisher announced on 30 April 1999 to purchase the Co-Op Homeworld retail chain, taking over 10 of the 12 stores.
-While Kingfisher announced that most of them would be converted into B&Q Warehouse stores, others would be converted into Big W stores.
-In August 1999, they officially announced that the former 80,000 sqft Co-Op Homeworld unit in Coventry would become the second Big W store, for an October opening date.
-Plans were also made to convert the former Rotherham and Bristol Co-Op Homeworlds as Big W stores for Early 2000 openings, soon announced to be opening in March of that year.